• Paulina Lake is the largest and deepest in the Newberry Caldera

 Fishing

-The best time for fishing: spring, summer, and fall.
+The best fishing seasons are spring, summer, and fall.

 Hiking & Backpacking & Mountain Biking